 Tier 2 residential developments are areas with mostly completed roadway and utility infrastructure, but are considered dormant or latent with no active housing unit construction.
-Currently, there are 11 Tier 2 residential areas located in the Grande Reserve, Raintree Village, and Whispering Meadows subdivisions, mainly representing different phases of each subdivision's development.
+Currently, there are 11 Tier 2 residential areas located in the Raintree Village, and Whispering Meadows subdivisions, mainly representing different phases of each subdivision's development.
 The primary residential development products are a mix of detached single family, duplex units, and townhomes.
-The supply of available entitled land is 1,577 parcels that shovel-ready for development; however, the expected build-out of these areas is 15 years.
-Given that infrastructure is already installed and the units entitled, Tire 2 residential areas should receive priority in facilitating their completion, perhaps, in similar vein with Tier 1 subdivisions, by offering incentives for housing construction through the BUILD program or some other incentive.
+The supply of available entitled land is 681 parcels that shovel-ready for development; however, the expected build-out of these areas is 15 years.
+Given that infrastructure is already installed and the units entitled, Tire 2 residential areas should receive priority in facilitating their completion, perhaps, in similar vein with Tier 1 subdivisions, by offering incentives for housing construction through an incentive program.
 However, to encourage the completion of Tier 1 subdivisions first, incentives offered for Tier 2 subdivisions may be in lesser amounts or in different forms, perhaps in addressing any remaining infrastructure issues related to roads, sidewalks, utilities, or stormwater management.
-Some Tire 2 subdivisions have yet to receive final roadway improvements, such as a top-coat layer to the street surface.
-Tier 2 subdivisions could also benefit from other urban design and placemaking enhancements, such as gateways and signage that could help integrate and promote these areas as part of the Yorkville community.
+Some Tier 2 subdivisions have yet to receive final roadway improvements, such as a top-coat layer to the street surface.
+Tier 2 subdivisions could also benefit from other urban design and placemaking enhancements, such as gateways and signage that could help integrate and promote these areas as part of the Yorkville community (See Table 6.2 below and Figure 6.3 on following page.

-Tuble 0.2 The 2 Mediae Intial D cretopinent Areas

 RESIDENTIAL AREA UNITS LEFT TO BUILD

-H. Kendallwood Estates 83 units
+J. Kendallwood Estates 83 units

-I. Raintree Village (single-family) 196 units
+K. Raintree Village (single-family) 196 units

-I. Raintree Village (duplex-units) 59 units
+K. Raintree Village (duplex-units) 59 units

-I. Raintree Village (townhomes) 108 units
+K. Raintree Village (townhomes) 108 units

-J. Whispering Meadows 71 units
+L. Whispering Meadows 71 units

-K. Caledonia (Phase 1 and 2) 96 units

-L. Prestwick of Yorkville (Unit 1) 104 units
+M. Prestwick of Yorkville (Unit 1) 104 units

-M. Bristol Bαy (townhomes) 60 units
+N. Bristol Bay (townhomes) 60 units

-N. Grande Reserve (single-family) 690 units

-N. Grande Reserve (duplex-units) 36 units

-N. Grande Reserve (townhomes) 74 units

-TOTAL TIER 2 RESIDENTIAL 1,577 units
+TOTAL TIER 2 RESIDENTIAL 681 units